 Visitors saw pictures, textiles, letters, papers, postcards, ribbons, maps, and flags–in addition to bedspreads from Monument Mills and a big, blue fire hydrant from the Housatonic Water Company.

-The exhibit will be at the Museum through April 30.
-Hours are Monday through Thursday from 9am to noon, Saturday from 10am to 2pm, and Sunday from 9am to noon.
+Due to popular demand, the exhibit will be at the Museum through Sunday, May 14th.
+Hours are Saturday and Sunday from 10am to 2pm and Monday through Thursday from 9am to noon (by appointment).
 Admission is free.

 For more information, call 413-591-8702 or email us at firstname.lastname@example.org.

-Click on each photo to see larger version.
+Click on each photo below to see larger version.